arouyan/lakeFS/docs/integrations/databricks.md

 ---
 layout: default
 title: Databricks
-description: This section explains how to interact with your lakeFS data from Databricks
+description: This section explains how to interact with your lakeFS data from Databricks.
 parent: Integrations
 nav_order: 60
 has_children: false